National Association of College and University Residence Halls: The Advancement Society

 In January, 1982, the NACURH National Board of Directors (NBD) approved a resolution authorizing a NACURH alumni association.
 This brochure was designed to introduce the "Association of Alumni and Friends of NACURH" to the general membership.

 At the Semi-Annual Business Meeting 2016 the NACURH Board of Directors transitioned the Association of Alumni and Friends of NACURH (AAFN) to the Advancement Society.
 Creating new tiers and recognizing individuals who support NACURH.
 They also established a purpose: The purpose of the Advancement Society is to establish and recognize those who make individual monetary contributions to NACURH, Inc., providing an avenue to recognize others for their leadership in NACURH by donating on their behalf and generating interest money to support NACURH leadership development, recognition, scholarships, grants, honorariums and general financial support.
 And further listed the primary benefit of the Advancement Society is to provide contributors with recognition of their support.
 NACURH will solicit the individual's name, institution, permanent email address, years of involvement and short summary of involvement.

 Leadership

-The NACURH Executive Committee serves as the executive team of NACURH.
-The following are the executives for the 2022–23 affiliation year:
+The NACURH Executive Committee serves as the C-suite and Executive Leadership of NACURH.
+The following are the NACURH Executives for the 2025–26 affiliation year:

+Consultants

+The NACURH Consultants serve as consultants to the NACURH Executive Committee.